decidables/decidables/libraries/detectable-elements/README.md

 so the user can modify the model.
 The table of results and ROC space should not be interactive, because their values are received from the model's task performance.

+##### Attributes

+**Note:** Attribute values set on the example don't need to be set on the individual components as they will be propagated and kept in sync.
+However for detectable-control you will need to indicate control visibility (as shown in the example below).

+- `trials: number = 10`
+  - Number of sampled trials to display
+- `duration: number = 2000`
+  - The duration of the stimulus, wait, and inter-trial interval on each trial, initialized to the value provided in milliseconds
+- `coherence: number = 0.5`
+  - The proportion of coherent dots in the visual stimulus
+- `color: string = 'all'`
+  - Select how to color the cells in the results table
+  - Options
+    - `'none'`
+      - No use of color
+    - `'accuracy'`
+      - Color based on accuracy of responses
+    - `'stimulus'`
+      - Color based on *signal* or *noise* stimulus
+    - `'response'`
+      - Color based on *'signal'* or *'noise'* response
+    - `'outcome'`
+      - Color based on outcome of *hit*, *miss*, *false alarm* or *correct rejection*
+    - `'all'`
+      - Color based on stimulus, response, and outcome
+- `d: number = 1`
+  - Set the sensitivity, *d`*
+- `c: number = 0`
+  - Set the bias, *c*
+- `s: number = 1`
+  - Set the variance of the *signal* distribution, *s*

 ##### Slots

 - *unnamed*